VAR-solutions/csgo-league-admin/README.md

 Click the link to see the working Demo :  https://leagueadmin.web.app/

+Click here to see the repo for user's site : https://github.com/VAR-solutions/csgo_league

 ## Snapshots

 The Sign-in is only for the admins.
 Only after sign-in, other pages can be accessed.
 For reference, see the snapshots below-